erl987/remoteweatheraccess/README.md

 ### Client

-At the current stage no client application is part of the project.
-The client is communicating with the server via HTTP using a REST-API.
-This makes it easy to implement a client application tailored to the actually used weather station.
+There is a client available for weather stations of type TE923.
+It is designed to run on minicomputers with ARM-processors such as a Raspberry Pi 2+.
+It can also run on other types of computers with small adaptions.
+This fully configurable client is reading the latest data from the weather station and is sending it to the server via the REST-API.
+It is deployed using Docker.

 ## Running the server application